 Theresa Nielsen enjoys writing in a variety of genres, including

 children’s stories, nonfiction and young adult.
 Her love of all things nature and her pets are often her inspiration for writing.
 Growing up in a large family had its advantages, as she learned to cook and sew, but life didn’t allow time for writing.
-Now she is hard at work writing many childhood stories as well as a memoir about life with her pets, who fill many ours of her days with a joyful noise.
+Now she is hard at work writing many childhood stories as well as a memoir about life with her pets, who fill many hours of her days with a joyful noise.
 She was born and raised in Jackson, Mich., but now calls Royal Oak home.
 She shares her home with her husband and a menagerie of dogs, cats and birds.
-Theresa writes daily and in her spare time, she is a dedicated quilter.
+Theresa writes daily and spends her spare time as a dedicated quilter.

 Cindy Hampel has earned awards for investigative journalism and feature writing.
 She has reported for daily newspapers, served in corporate media relations, and consulted on editorial projects for nonprofit and for-profit organizations.
 Cindy lives with her family in Royal Oak, Michigan.